What motivates people to make a purchase or buy into a service? It has to be something they need or desire.

 Inconsistent advertising won’t win your leads

-Brand recall is a significant part of advertising.
+Brand awareness and recall is a significant part of advertising.
 When you have consistent branding, people know what they can expect from you.
 You no longer need to convince them who you are, or what you can do for them.